plausible/docs/docs/integration-guides.md

 [TYPO3](https://extensions.typo3.org/extension/plausibleio) extension for Plausible.
 Built and maintained by Susanne Moog

+## TypeDoc

+A [TypeDoc Plausible plugin](https://typedoc-plausible.8hob.io/) that integrates Plausible into your built html docs.
+Built and maintained by [8 Hobbies](https://8hob.io).

 ## Vue.js & Nuxt.js

 * [Vue.js & Nuxt.js](https://github.com/moritzsternemann/vue-plausible): A Vue.js plugin and NuxtJS module for Plausible.
 Exposes the functionality of [plausible-tracker](https://github.com/plausible/plausible-tracker) to Vue and Nuxt instances, Vue components, and Vuex stores.
 Built and maintained by [Moritz Sternemann](https://github.com/moritzsternemann).